GeorgyFirsov/libmm/README.md

 # libmm

 This library implements a backend for `mm` notes app.
-It contains the following components:
+If contains the following components:

+- [ ] repositories
-- [ ] repositories;
+- [ ] configuration
-- [ ] configuration.
+- [ ] data container abstraction